jurassicplayer/PlaiCDN/README.md

-This is a python script which can take a title id and title key as input to create an installable CIA by downloading and decrypting eShop content.

 Usage: PlaiCDN.py <TitleID TitleKey [-redown -redec -no3ds -nocia] or [-check]> or [-deckey] or [-checkbin]
 \-deckey   : print keys from decTitleKeys.bin
 \-check    : checks if title id matches key